Daniel-Valp/Website-Fullstack-Database-Mobile/README.md

 To connect the database in pgAdmin.
 Go to Servers > Register > Server > Connection:
-Host name/address: dpg-cnge0pq1hbls73fq15vg-a.frankfurt-postgres.render.com
+Host name/address:
-Port: 5432
+Port:
-Username: manager
+Username:
-Password: 2Tes25NellX6Es9MM92Mg1a5g59Jz5J3
+Password:

 How to use Local Database in the API